teamperciv/utils/README.md

 - Run `bash setup_computer.sh` to create virtual environment and ros workspace

 - Wohoo: run `bash start_demo.sh` to launch the demo!
+- Or: Modify the application with your username and put in ~/.local/share/applications/PERCIV_DEMO.desktop